What is arbitrage in prediction markets, and when is it actually possible?

 Exceptions & Edge Cases

-• If settlement rules differ across venues, then it’s not the same event (hidden risk).
+• If settlement rules differ between venues, then the contracts aren't truly fungible.

 Practical Examples